 After John left the OSBI he went to work with the Grayson County District Attorney’s Office in Sherman, Texas.
 While at the District Attorney’s Office, John learned not only to effectively try criminal cases to Juries and Judges, he also learned how a prosecutor thinks.
 He learned that certain methods followed by defense counsels were effective and most weren’t.
 That is because most attorneys on the defense side are unable to understand the nature of a prosecutor’s case without having worked as one.
 The prosecution usually has the benefit of uniformed officers that most people want to believe as their “star” witness.
 They usually have the benefit of physical evidence as well.
 Not only this, they usually have two or three investigators at their disposal to drag up whatever else is lacking in their case.
 This is why you have to be able to micro-analyze every aspect of the State’s case and where it falls short, you have to be able and willing to counter and dispose of every element possible.
 Without the ability to see where the problems lie, a criminal defense can suffer immensely.

 John’s ability to speak Spanish and maneuver through the criminal justice system allowed him to spot a market back in 2000 when he realized no-one in Southern Oklahoma and North of Dallas were representing illegals before the Federal Immigration Court in Dallas.
 At that time John began defending those faced with deportation and removal from the United States.
 He also began processing family and work petitions before the Bureau of Citizenship and Immigration Affairs (I.N.S.).
-With a fully bilingual staff, Nix and Hoover can assist in all matters related to Immigration law as well.
+With a fully bilingual staff, the law office of John Nix can assist in all matters related to Immigration law as well.

 At age 33, John was elected by his peers in 2004 to serve as the first President of the Grayson County Criminal Defense Lawyers Association.
 He served in that role for two years being elected twice.
 He surrendered the position in 2006 after being elected President of the entire Grayson County Bar.
 Also in 2006, he along with 33 other lawyers across the State of Texas, was selected by Texas Monthly magazine as a ‘Rising Star’ in the area of criminal law.
 This certified that he was one of the top defense lawyers in the State.
 The distinction was significant due to the fact that over ninety percent of the selected lawyers came from the larger markets of Dallas, Houston, and San Antonio.
 To be recognized from the Sherman market was a great honor and the only time a criminal defense attorney from Grayson County has received such.